7/29/22

 We discussed the article in the paper today saying that Springfield's population is declining.
 Eamon claims people are leaving because of bad schools, declining property values, a high tax rate and a population that is now only 70% white.
 Eamon described Mayor Albano as "bent over with stupidity."

-In 1995 PHH MarketWatch, a real estate publication out of Connecticut, had this to say about Springfield -
+I read him this excerpt from PHH MarketWatch, a real estate publication out of Connecticut, that had this to say about Springfield -

 There is still no end in sight to the decay of the city of Springfield, where downtown property is estimated to be losing 2% of its value PER MONTH.
 Businesses and residents are fleeing to the suburbs, driven by widely reported violence in the schools and scarce job opportunities.